 You may also want to bring a lightweight, but sturdy tripod to keep your shots still or experience the amazing possibilities of lightning photography!

 02. Power Strip – Surge Protector and Batteries.

 You probably didn’t expect this to be so close to the top of the list but it’s often the most “I should’ve brought a…” item said by our tour customers.
 And, these are items that no storm chaser ever sets off on the road without.
-Our vehicles are powered by automotive batteries and we have a ton of high-tech gadgetry on-board and we need every last volt and amp of power generated for our equipment’s usage – so there are no “charge up” options in the vehicles, thus you’ll need to refresh your batteries at night from the hotel.
+Our vehicles are powered by automotive batteries and we have a ton of high-tech gadgetry on-board and we need every last drop of power generated for our equipment’s usage.
+So, there are no “charge up” options in the vehicles, thus you’ll need to refresh your batteries at night from the hotel.

-Most hotel rooms only have one outlet that isn’t currently in-use by the room’s television and other items (usually located near the sink basin for a hair dryer).
-So please bring a power-strip that will allow you to charge all your batteries up from one outlet!
+Most hotel rooms only have one outlet that isn’t currently in use by the room’s television and other items.
+So please bring a power-strip that will allow you to change all your batteries up from one outlet!
 Especially if you have a cell phone or PDA, camera batteries and other multiple items that need to be charged up regularly.
 Additionally, it’s generally a good idea to bring extra batteries – especially for your cameras!

-There is nothing worse than playing with your camera all day long, running down your only battery and then not being able to photograph a beautiful supercell that we intercept that evening!
+There is nothing worse than playing with your camera all day while running down your only battery and not being able to photograph a beautiful supercell we intercept that evening!
 We’ve been there ourselves and it really hurts!
 So please, don’t forget to bring your power accessories.

 01. Sense of Adventure.

 Okay, this one is a given we know – but please don’t leave it at home.

 Brian Barnes – Our Fearless Storm Chasing Leader